 4. Meanwhile, the rest of the team drives to the next relay exchange and waits for the runner.

 5. Runner arrives at exchange, tags the next runner, who runs to the next exchange.
 Tired runner gets in van.

 Large rooms and one-bedroom suites, rooftop garden pavilion, pool and spa in a sunny atrium, upgraded Wi-Fi, and healthy breakfast options.
 1441 E Washington St, Sequim.
 Book a room >>

 Features 60 comfortable rooms, indoor pool and hot tub, fitness room, Wi-Fi, and deluxe continental breakfast.
 134 River Rd, Sequim.
 Book a room >>

 Celebration & Finish Line Sponsor: 7 Cedars Casino

 Enjoy hot food, cold drinks, music, relay awards, and more in Club 7 at the Jamestown S’Klallam Tribe’s 7 Cedars Casino.
 Watch for the tribe’s new hotel, scheduled to open in 2020.
 7 Cedars Casino is an 18-and-up venue.
 Please organize your relay group accordingly.
 Thanks!

 Support Local Events: Be a Sponsor or Volunteer!

 Email Peninsula Adventure Sports at firstname.lastname@example.org to find out how your business or organization can partner with the Frosty Moss Relay.

-A portion of Frosty Moss Relay proceeds will benefit the Peninsula Trails Coalition volunteers who help to maintain and build the Olympic Discovery Trail and Adventure Route.
+A portion of Frosty Moss Relay proceeds benefits the Peninsula Trails Coalition volunteers, who help to maintain and build the Olympic Discovery Trail and Adventure Route.